TheMannu/AWS-Learning-Days/Day-05/project.md

 ---

 ### Task 6: Launching an Application Server in the Public Subnet
+To test that your VPC is correctly configured, Now launch an EC2 instance into the public subnet.
+Also confirm that we can access the EC2 instance from the internet.
 1. **Launch EC2 Instance**:
    - Choose **EC2** from the Services menu.

    - Choose **Launch instance**.

    - Configure the instance settings:
      - **Name**: App Server

      - **Application and OS Images**: Amazon Linux 2 (default)
      - **Instance type**: t2.micro (default)
      - **Key pair**: Proceed without a key pair (not recommended)